Randy Orton: Main roster debut; Evolution (2002–2004)

 Orton then began proclaiming himself the "Legend Killer", with his gimmick becoming that of a young upstart who was so talented that he touted himself as the future of wrestling.
 He embarked on numerous feuds with older, well-respected names in wrestling and gained infamy for blatantly disrespecting them.
-With the help of his stablemate and mentor Ric Flair, Orton defeated Shawn Michaels at Unforgiven in the first of many high-profile matches billed as "Legend vs. Legend Killer".
+With the help of his stablemate and mentor Ric Flair, Orton defeated Shawn Michaels at Unforgiven on September 21 in the first of many high-profile matches billed as "Legend vs. Legend Killer".
 During this time, Orton began using the move that would become his signature finisher, the RKO, a jumping cutter named after his initials.
-He defeated Rob Van Dam for the Intercontinental Championship at Armageddon in December 2003.
+He defeated Rob Van Dam for the Intercontinental Championship at Armageddon on December 14.
 With this win, Orton started the longest Intercontinental Championship reign in seven years, holding the title for 210 days.
 Orton continued to establish himself as a "Legend Killer" throughout 2004, challenging the semi-retired wrestler Mick Foley.
-Famed for his brutal hardcore matches and ability to handle excruciating pain, Foley challenged Orton to a hardcore "Legend vs. Legend Killer" match for his Intercontinental Championship, which Orton reluctantly accepted.
-At Backlash, Orton defeated Foley in a hardcore match to retain the Intercontinental Championship, which included spots involving a table covered in barbed wire, fire, a baseball bat wrapped in barbed wire (a signature weapon of Foley's named "Barbie"), and Orton being thrown onto hundreds of thumbtacks.
-Orton later spat in the face of Harley Race on the April 26 episode of Raw.
-Two months later at Bad Blood, he retained the Intercontinental Championship against Shelton Benjamin.
-In July at Vengeance, he lost the title to Edge.
+Famed for his brutal hardcore matches, they wrestled in a hardcore match at Backlash for the title, where Orton won.
+Orton named this match as the favourite of his career, also noticing it was the match where he earned the respect of the fans.
+On July 11 at Vengeance, he lost the title to Edge.